-- The prospective person's extensive business experience and knowledge are required to deliberate on such board meeting proposals as investments and loans, and knowledge of his or her particular area of business should be used. - Mitsui puts great value on ensuring independence of the External Directors from Mitsui in the pursuit of their management oversight functions.
-Also, with a view to overseeing business operations in a way that reflects the standpoint of our diverse stakeholders, in selecting External Directors, Mitsui shall take into consideration the fields from which candidates originate, along with their gender.
+- The prospective person's extensive business experience and knowledge are required to deliberate on such Board of Directors meeting proposals as investments and loans, and knowledge of his or her particular area of business is used. - Mitsui puts great value on ensuring independence of the External Directors from Mitsui in the pursuit of their management oversight functions.
+Also, with a view to overseeing business operations in a way that reflects the standpoint of our diverse stakeholders, in selecting External Directors, Mitsui takes into consideration the fields from which candidates originate, along with their gender.